suit-wg/information-model/draft-ietf-suit-information-model.md

 ### Security Requirement MFSR7: Firmware encryption

-Firmware images must support encryption.
-Encryption helps to prevent third parties, including attackers, from reading the content of the firmware image and to reverse engineer the code.
+The manifest information model must enable encrypted payloads.
+Encryption helps to prevent third parties, including attackers, from reading the content of the firmware image.
+This can protect against confidential information disclosures and discovery of vulnerabilities through reverse engineering.
+Therefore the manifest must convey the information required to allow an intended recipient to decrypt an encrypted payload.

 Mitigates: MFT11